NavyaG-lab/Tech-writer/on-call/data-infra/ops_how_to.md

 When datasets are loaded into BigQuery the load is logged in the `meta.itaipu_loads` table.

-## Manually commit a dataset to metapod
+## Manually abort a dataset to metapod

-In specific cases, when a dataset that doesn't have downstream dependencies fails, you can commit an empty parquet file to the dataset.
+In specific cases, when a dataset that doesn't have downstream dependencies fails, you can abort the dataset.
 This allows buggy datasets to be skipped so that they don't affect the stability of ETL runs.

 1. Get the `metapod-transaction-id` from [`#etl-updates`](https://nubank.slack.com/messages/CCYJHJHR9/) or via `nu datainfra sabesp -- utils tx-id`
 1. Find the name of the failing dataset (`dataset-name`) from the SparkUI page.
 1. Double check if the dataset has successors using the following BigQuery query.
-If there are successors, they will also need to be comitted empty (check this possibility directly with the owners of those successors in this case).
+If there are successors, they will also be aborted automatically by itaipu if any of their precessors are aborted(check this possibility directly with the owners of those successors in this case).

 ```
 select name, ops.successors